 [Regulation 12B inserted: Gazette 23 Nov 2016 p.
 5267; amended: Gazette 23 Nov 2016 p.
 5267.]

+12C.
+Functions of Coordinator

+(1) The market rules may confer functions and impose requirements on the Coordinator.

+(2) The Coordinator is responsible for the development, in accordance with the market rules, of amendments of and replacements for the market procedures, to the extent to which the procedures relate to the Coordinator’s functions.

+[Regulation 12C inserted: SL 2020/202 r.
+6.]

 13. Functions of System Management

 (1) The market rules are to confer on an entity the function of ensuring that the SWIS is operated in a secure and reliable manner.